 - Both this hand and that in the fifth point belong to Simon Peter.
 This hand (his left) isn't »cutting across the female figure's neck« (it does not, in fact, even reach the neck), but appears to be grasping John's right shoulder, supporting him as he faints or swoons.
 Foolish as it is, this mistake is at least somewhat understandable since both hands are badly eroded in the original; Giampietrino's copy (which is the best), located conveniently for me in the Royal Academy in London, and which was painted shortly after the completion of the original, shows both hands clearly, including a finger curving around John's shoulder which has been lost in the original (a restorer has at some point apparently taken the badly damaged finger to be part of John's collar).

 - As has already been noted above, this figure is actually James the Less.
-He's not that identical to Jesus, it's just that both of the figures' faces have been fairly badly eroded by time and human folly.
+He's not that identical to Jesus, it's just that both of the figures' faces have been fairly badly worn away by time and human folly.
 The alleged identical dress differs, besides the robe, in the color of the collar trims and also that of the shirts under their respective tunics.
 (Incidentally, this point as written by Dido technically describes an impossible figure — one simultaneously on the left of Jesus and the left edge of the painting.)